ninimax/data-cleaning-transformation/README.md

   handlers, formatters etc.
 - Handling missing values can sometimes be tricky and may need to use str() first, especially for null, NaT, NaN etc.
+- While exporting pandas DataFrame to csv, the NaTs will be automatically converted to NaN to support csv.
+  Good to keep that in mind.
 - The command "pytest" did not work for automatically detection of all test cases and therefore I use command "python -m unittest discover -s [path]" instead